-Taking Miscanthus as an example of a biomass energy crop, research on scaling up the growth of this energy crop has shown that yields vary (Shepherd et al., 2020) (see figure 2) but average about 12 tonnes per hectare per year, providing an estimated aggregated carbon sequestration rate for the UK of 10.5 Mt CO2 per year from the atmosphere using land for BECCS crops modelled in the Integrated Assessment Model (IAM) for the SSP2 scenario.
-This is only a fifth of the Committee on Climate Change suggestions estimates of what is expected from BECCS in the UK.
+Taking Miscanthus x giganteus as BOX 2 an example of a biomass energy crop, research on scaling up its growth has shown that yields vary (Shepherd et al., 2020) (see figure 2) but average about 12 tonnes per hectare per year, providing an estimated aggregated carbon sequestration rate for the UK of 10.5 Mt CO2 per year from the atmosphere using land for BECCS crops modelled in the Integrated Assessment Model (IAM) for the SSP2 scenario.
+This land use would be equivalent to the conversion of 10% of UK's arable land and 10% of UK's grasslands to Miscanthus x giganteus.
+This is only a fifth of the Climate Change Committee estimates of what is expected from BECCS in the UK.

-FIGURE 2: Yield of Miscanthus in dry matter in tonnes per hectare per year for 1961-1990 under historic climate conditions (a) and 2090-2099 under representative concentration pathway (RCP) 2.6 that requires zero $CO_2$ emissions by 2100 (b).
+FIGURE 2: Yield of Miscanthus in dry matter in tonnes per hectare per year for 1961-1990 under historic climate conditions (a) and 2090-2099 under representative concentration pathway (RCP) 2.6 that requires zero emissions by 2100 (b).
+In (b) the pattern was predominantly influenced by projected soil water deficit with future rainfall patterns projected to be higher in the west of the UK (adapted from Shepherd et al., 2020).